leonardoharth/data_analysis_portfolio/index.md

 <img src="images/flood_calgary.png?raw=true"/>

 This project was done with [Eugene Chong](https://e-chong.github.io/ "Eugene") for the Land Use and Environmental Modeling course at the University of Pennsylvania.
-We used data from the 2013 Alberta's Flood to build a logistic model to predict the likelihood of Flood, using fishnet cells as an unit of analysis.
+We used data from the 2013 Alberta's Flood to build a logistic model to predict the likelihood of flood for each fishnet cell in Calgary.

 - [CLICK HERE TO SEE THE PROJECT'S REPORT](https://issuu.com/leonardoharth2018/docs/midterm_report "Flood modeling report")